 The purpose of social work education is to prepare competent and effective social work professionals, to develop social work knowledge, and to provide leadership in the development of service delivery systems.
 Social work education is grounded in the profession's history, purposes, and philosophy and is based on a body of knowledge, values, and skills.
 Social work education enables students to integrate the knowledge, values, and skills of the social work profession for competent, evidence-based practice.

-The College of Social Work offers curricula leading to a Master in Social Work (MSW), with concentrations in clinical practice, social work leadership, and a Doctor of Philosophy (PhD), along with several certification and joint degree programs.
-For information, please refer to the “Social Work” chapter in this Graduate Bulletin, e-mail firstname.lastname@example.org, call (800) 378-9550 or (850) 644-4751, or visit http://csw.fsu.edu.
+The College of Social Work offers curricula leading to a Master in Social Work (MSW), with specializations in clinical practice and social work leadership, and a Doctor of Philosophy (PhD), along with several certificate programs and Joint Graduate Pathways.
+For information, please refer to the "Social Work" chapter in this Graduate Bulletin, e-mail firstname.lastname@example.org, call (800) 378-9550 or (850) 644-4751, or visit https://csw.fsu.edu/.